remance/Masendor/Readme.md

 # How to run/compile

-If you want to download the release version to test the game, go to release tags (https://github.com/remance/Masendor/releases) and download the zip file.
+If you want to download the release version to test the game, go to [Release tags](https://github.com/remance/Masendor/releases) and [**download**](https://github.com/remance/Masendor/releases/download/0.6.2.3/Dream.Decision.zip) the zip file. <br>
-To start testing the game run main.py for the source code or main.exe for the release version.
+To start testing the game run main.py for the source code or main.exe for the release version. <br>
 To compile the source code into exe, I would recommend using main.spec to compile the game.
 The main.spec compile only main.py so you will need to copy gamescript, data, profile folder manually to the distribute folder after.

-Check the requirements.txt file for dependency requirements if running with the python source code.
+Check the [requirements.txt](requirements.txt) file for dependency requirements if running with the python source code.
 Also, the game is now optimised based on the pygame 2.0.1 module (much faster than 1.9.6) and python 3.7.9. (may have to use cython later for a huge size battle)

 ---------------